cs-ed/edtech-plan-msrobertsGHS/README.md

 Legal Challenges
 Gladstone High School will only be open for two more years, which means that if the course is implemented next year there will only be one additional year for the course offering.

 Azusa Unified does not have a Computer Science pathway.
 There are no other Computer Science courses in the district.
 To support develop a CS program, the district should aim for experiences and achievement in elementary and middle schools so that CS - Principles would be full of students who have already created and debugged a program.
 However, this would be years out in the future if our district decides to put resources in that direction.
-A short term goal would be to implement a 9th grade Intro to Computer Science course into the pathway.
+A short-term goal would be to implement a 9th grade Exploring Computer Science course into the pathway.

 Declining enrollment in the district has made scheduling AP courses difficult to fit in the master schedule.
 Although Gladstone High School has committed to implementing the course in 2022-2023, as the district’s two high schools are merged there is no guarantee that the AP CS – Principles course will continue to be offered.

 Ethical Challenges
+Although programming is engaging for a large range of students, including students with disabilities, there may be some challenges that we are not able to address during the first year of implementation.

+Gladstone High School is part of the East San Gabriel Valley SELPA (Special Education Local Plan Area).
+Our district provides services for students with visual impairments.
+Students with visual or print-based learning may still participate with text readers, however most programming languages have limited or no accessibility for text readers.

 Evolving Course Contexts
 The rapidly growing push for Computer Science Education in K-12 education is relatively new.
 The AP CS Principles course is the newest of the of the AP classes for students interested in computer science.
 It was introduced in 2016 and was the largest course launch in AP Program history.
 It is currently the fastest- growing AP class.
 Because AP Computer Science takes a more creative, hands-on approach it appeals to a larger, more diverse set of students.